sthenic/lins/doc/web/_source/usage.rst

 *****

-Lins is a command-line tool---meaning that most of the time, the user will interface with the tool through a terminal session.
+Lins is a command-line tool---meaning that most of the time, the user will interface with it through a terminal session.
 Linting a text file involves invoking Lins with the path to one or several target files as input arguments.

 .. code-block:: bash